cjvanlissa/worcs/README.md

 ## Contributing and Contact Information

-The WORCS paper and `worcs` package are open to contributions from collaborators with valuable expertise, to improve both the workflow and the package.
-Relevant contributions warrant coauthorship to the paper or package.
+The `worcs` package is open to contributions from collaborators with valuable expertise, to improve both the workflow and the software.
+Relevant contributions warrant coauthorship to the package.
 Please contact the lead author at <c.j.vanlissa@uu.nl>, or:

   - File a GitHub issue [here](https://github.com/cjvanlissa/worcs)
   - Make a pull request